Education in Canada: Timeline of introduction of compulsory education

+Section 15(2) in Education

+Section 15(2) of the Canadian Charter of Rights and Freedoms permits governments to implement programs aimed at improving the conditions of disadvantaged groups, even if these programs involve differential treatment based on race, gender, or other protected grounds.

+Data Collection and Remedial Programs

+Several school boards, including the Toronto District School Board (TDSB), have implemented identity-based data collection to assess achievement gaps among racialized students.
+These practices are designed to inform supports targeted toward specific demographic groups under the protection of Section 15(2).

+Critics have raised concerns about the transparency and methodology of these data practices.
+In some cases, it is unclear whether white students are included as a comparison group or fully represented in calculations measuring educational harm.
+Currently, there is no federal or provincial legislation that explicitly governs the inclusion or exclusion of demographic groups in school board-level education data.
+This has led to public debate regarding the fairness and legal scope of equity-focused interventions.

 Assessment agencies

 The Canadian Education Statistics Council (CESC) works in collaboration with provincial and territorial departments that are responsible for education and training, on the Pan-Canadian Education Indicators Program (PCEIP).
 The CESC includes both the Council of Ministers of Education, Canada (CMEC) and Statistics Canada.
 The CESC submits an annual report, Education Indicators in Canada: An International Perspective, "supports the comparison of educational systems in Canada's provinces and territories with member [OECD] countries".

 The Organisation for Economic Co-operation and Development (OECD) coordinates the Programme for International Student Assessment (PISA) that is intended to evaluate educational systems—OECD members and non-OECD members—by measuring 15-year-old school pupils' scholastic performance on mathematics, science, and reading.